I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/nf-spbcx-spb-transfer-descriptor-init.md

 ## -remarks
 <p>Your SPB controller driver must use this function to initialize an <b>SPB_TRANSFER_DESCRIPTOR</b> structure before passing this structure as an output parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450924">SpbRequestGetTransferParameters</a> method.
 This method writes the transfer parameters for an individual transfer in an I/O transfer sequence to this structure.</p>

-<p>Your SPB controller driver must use this function to initialize an <b>SPB_TRANSFER_DESCRIPTOR</b> structure before passing this structure as an output parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450924">SpbRequestGetTransferParameters</a> method.
-This method writes the transfer parameters for an individual transfer in an I/O transfer sequence to this structure.</p>

 ## -requirements
 <table>
 <tr>